Spaaaacccee/flex/docs/Validation & Algorithms.md

 [See the source code of the Asynchronous quicksort](../src/classes/Algorithm.js)

+The complex algorithm is an asynchronous quicksort.
+The quicksort is asynchronous as each time the array is divided, the next recursion can be handled at the same time, increasing performance.
+The quicksort supports a custom sorting comparator.
+This means it accepts a function as a parameter which is used to determine how the items are sorted.

+For example, (a, b) => a - b will result in a positive number when a is larger, a negative number when b is larger, and 0 when the two are the same.

+The will tell the algorithm to place 2 after 1, which is larger.

+The algorithm will sort _around_ invalid values, if the comparison fails.

+The algorithm will not ever end up with infinite recursion, which is a problem with the built in sorting algorithm, as the number of iterations is determined by array length.

+The algorithm is very flexible, and is used in the application primarily for sorting items by date order.

 ## Validation

 There are various stages where the user is required to enter data.